 You know why 80% of brand audiences prefer watching a live video to reading a blog post?
 Because of the feedback, because it takes less time, because of the entertaining value and because live videos can be more creative than a bunch of words on a screen.

 Or you can have a brainstorming session about a new campaign that people can take part in.
 Later on, when the campaign goes live, you can tie everything together.
 You can even make a product launch with a huge reveal party where everyone’s invited.
+The possibilities with live video are endless.

 Here’s what Starbucks did for the 2017 Holiday season.
 They broadcasted a Holiday-themed mural as it was being painted with the ideas provided by the people watching at home.
 Think it’s silly?
 That video racked up more than 1.2 million views.